For good deals on cheap 380 ammo go to

 The .380 Automatic Colt Pistol cartridge was introduced in 1908 by Colt for their Pocket Automatic.
-It is the most successful of several attempts to design a cartridge that will maximize the stopping power of a simple blowback operated semi-automatic pistol.
-In Europe it is often called the 9mm Short or the 9x17.
+It is the most successful of many attempts to design a cartridge that will maximize the stopping power of a simple blowback operated semi-automatic pistol.
+In Europe it is often called the 9mm Short or the 9x17mm.
 (9mm being the bullet diameter and 17mm the case length.)

 The .380 is about the smallest auto pistol cartridge that is widely reloaded.
 It uses the same .355" diameter bullets as most other 9mm (.35 caliber) pistols.
 Some other specifications of interest to reloaders include: maximum COL 0.984", maximum case length 0.680", MAP 21,500 psi.
 Since almost all .380 pistols are of the "blowback" design, this pressure limit must not be exceeded.

 According to the 13th edition of the Speer Reloading Manual, the 90 grain Gold Dot JHP bullet can be driven to a MV of 978 fps by 3.6 grains of W231 powder, and 1031 fps by 4.0 grains of W231.
 These would seem to make excellent all-around loads for a .380 pistol